For the media

-Dr. Victoria Sharma, medical director of the Sharp Grossmont Hospital Comprehensive Sleep Center, shares these five do’s and don’ts for waking up before sunrise.
+Dr. Victoria Sharma, medical director of the Sharp Grossmont Hospital Comprehensive Sleep Center and a sleep medicine doctor with Sharp Community Medical Group, shares these six do’s and don’ts for waking up before sunrise.

 Don’t alter your sleep schedule.

-Dr. Sharma recommends keeping to a consistent sleep routine, going to bed and waking up at the same time every day — even on weekends.
-Be sure to maintain at least 30 minutes of “no device time” before bed for restful sleep.
+Dr. Sharma recommends keeping a consistent sleep routine, going to bed and waking up at the same time every day — even on weekends.
+Be sure to maintain at least 30 minutes of “no-device time” before bed for restful sleep.

 Don’t hit the snooze button.

 You are only delaying the inevitable, she says.
-If you need 10 extra minutes of sleep, set the alarm for 10 minutes later and enjoy uninterrupted rest.
+If you regularly need an extra 10 minutes of sleep, set your daily alarm for 10 minutes later and enjoy uninterrupted rest.

 Do turn on the lights.

-Opening up window shades and turning on lamps and overhead lights will give your body the signal that it is time to be awake, so resist the temptation to dress in the dark.
-Set a lighting timer, if needed.
+Opening window shades and turning on lamps and overhead lights will give your body the signal that it's time to wake up.
+Resist the temptation to dress in the dark; set a lighting timer if needed.

 Do drink a glass of water.